Serevox/noie-manoy-qstrike-assessment/README.md

 Contributions are welcome!
 If you find any bugs or have suggestions for improvements, please open an issue or submit a pull request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](./LICENSE) file for details.

----

-You can customize and expand this `README.md` further based on additional features, setup instructions, or specific guidelines for contributors.
-Adjust URLs, placeholders, and sections as per your project's actual details.